Every New Movie You Can Stream Early While Theaters Are Closed

-'The Lovebirds' on Netflix: Every New Movie Streaming Early While Theaters Are Closed
+'The Lovebirds,' 'Scoob!' and More New Movie Streaming Early While Theaters Are Closed

 Below, an up-to-date list of early releases and scroll on to see what's coming soon: